 Conclusion:-

-For a 8 foot garage door or window or opening 2 jack studs & 2 king studs at both end are required.
+Typically for an 8 foot garage door or window or opening 2 jack studs & 2 king studs at both end are required.
 Thus, you will need 2 jack studs and 2 king studs for a 8 foot garage door or window or opening.